2015 Northern Arizona University shooting

 On October 9, 2015, Steven Edward Jones, an 18-year-old freshman at Northern Arizona University, shot four people, killing Colin Charles Brough and severely injuring three others, in a parking lot outside of Mountain View Hall on the Flagstaff Mountain campus in Flagstaff, Arizona.

 Jones was charged with one count of first-degree murder and three counts of aggravated assault.
-He pleaded not guilty, taking responsibility for the shooting but claiming that he acted in self-defense.
-After a 2017 mistrial, Jones pleaded guilty to one count of manslaughter and three counts of aggravated assault before the retrial was scheduled to begin.
-On February 11, 2020, Jones was sentenced to six years in prison.
+He pleaded not guilty, taking responsibility for the shooting but saying that he acted in self-defense.
+After a 2017 mistrial, Jones pleaded guilty to one count of non-dangerous manslaughter and three counts of aggravated assault before the retrial was scheduled to begin.
+On February 11, 2020, Jones was sentenced to six years in prison, before being released after four years and seven months.

 Shooting

-At approximately 1:20 AM on the morning of Friday, October 9, 2015, in a parking lot near Mountain View Hall on the Flagstaff Mountain campus of Northern Arizona University in Flagstaff, Arizona, 18-year-old freshman Steven Jones shot four 20-year-old juniors with a .40-caliber Glock 22, killing Colin Brough and severely injuring Nicholas Piring, Nicholas Prato, and Kyle Zientek.
+At approximately 1:20 am on the morning of October 9, 2015, in a parking lot near Mountain View Hall on the Flagstaff Mountain campus of Northern Arizona University in Flagstaff, Arizona, 18-year-old freshman Steven Jones shot four 20-year-old juniors with a .40-caliber Glock 22, killing Colin Brough and severely injuring Nicholas Piring, Nicholas Prato, and Kyle Zientek.

+It was later determined that Jones had fired ten shots during the shooting.
+Brough, Piring, and Zientek each were each struck twice, and Prato was struck once.

-The shooting occurred after a dispute occurred between a group of three pledges of the Sigma Chi fraternity, including Jones, and a group of three members of Delta Chi, including Brough.
-Jones testified that the Delta Chi members had assaulted him and threatened his life, though witnesses disputed his claim.
+The shooting occurred after a dispute between a group of three pledges of the Sigma Chi fraternity, including Jones, and a group of three members of Delta Chi, including Brough.
+Jones testified that the Delta Chi members had assaulted him and threatened his life, which was corroborated by several witnesses, and supported by images—taken during police interrogation following the incident—of injuries Jones sustained during the incident.

 All four victims were intoxicated, while Jones had no drugs or alcohol in his system at the time of the shooting.

+Jones was arrested shortly after the shooting and charged with one count of first degree homicide and three counts of aggravated assault on the same day as the shooting.
+His bail was set at $2,000,000.

 Perpetrator

 Steven Edward Jones (born 1996 or 1997) was raised in Glendale, Arizona, a suburb of Phoenix.
-He is the only child of Warren and Rose Anna Jones.
-Before college, he was homeschooled.
+He has no siblings.
+Before college, Jones was homeschooled.